 OnLondon carries articles by a wide range of contributors who disagree about many things, but share a common desire to improve the quality of reporting and debate about London and to make it a better place for those who live and work here.
 Whatever the Good City is, we want London to be it.

 Together, we strive to provide fair and objective news coverage, expert analysis and well-argued comment from a variety of respectable perspectives.
-On London seeks to be an antidote to populism.
+On London strives to abide by the BBC’s Editorial Standards.
+It also seeks to be an antidote to populism.

 Many people regard London as the best city on Earth.
 Many people believe it has serious problems.
 Often, they are the same people.
 On London knows what they mean.

-Since it was launched on 1 February 2017, On London has grown from a quiet, modest affair into something bigger and better that I hope and believe I can keep going and growing.
-I raised over £25,000 through a crowdfunding campaign in February and early March 2018 and spent a chunk of that money on a new, bespoke site – created by the excellent Hutch Agency – which launched in September 2018.
+Since it was launched on 1 February 2017, On London has grown from a very modest affair into something bigger and better that I hope and believe I can keep going and growing.
+I raised over £25,000 through a crowdfunding campaign in February and early March 2018 and spent a chunk of that money on the current bespoke site – created by the excellent Hutch Agency – which launched in September 2018.

 Readers who donate a minimum of £5 a month or £50 a year are added to the mailing list for my Thursday evening email, called On London Extra, which provides information and commentary on a range of London issues and links to an array of different sources.
 The more donations I receive, the more slowly my savings disappear.

 On London carries no adverts to annoy you, has no paywall and does not publish “sponsored content”.
 There is no link between clicks and revenue.
 I am proud to say that I am able to pay genuine freelance writers sums that are competitive with the online rates of several Big Media outlets.